Motorcycle personal protective equipment: Europe

+While the standards for EN 13595 were independently validated, there was no peer-reviewed independent validation for the A, AA and AAA standards in EN 17092; the test settings for the AA rating were lowered from 75kph to 70kph because materials in common use in motorcycle garments could not withstand the 75kph starting point.

 Two specialist classes are also available.
 Class B garments provide abrasion resistance but do not require impact protection to be present.
 Class C garments are to be worn as part of an ensemble and have no abrasion-resistant qualities.
 However, Class C garments must have a least one impact protector present.
 This class would be used for garments such as base layers.

-EN17092 abrasion resistance is carried out on a Darmstadt impact abrasion machine rather than the previous Cambridge abrasion machine.
+EN 17092 abrasion resistance is carried out on a Darmstadt impact abrasion machine rather than the previous Cambridge abrasion machine.
 The Darmstadt was developed at a similar time but was not adopted by European Committee for Standardization.
-It involves dropping the test specimen onto a block of concrete and assessing whether the layer that would be closest to the skin forms a hole of 5mm or more.
+It involves dropping the test specimen onto a concrete block and assessing whether the layer closest to the skin forms a hole of 5mm or more.
 The specimen is held on the outer edge of a rotating arm and is travelling at speeds of up to 707rpm when it hits the surface.
 As the specimen holder is no longer driven, once dropped, the sample will slide on the concrete surface until it stops due to surface friction between it and the concrete surface.
 Unlike the Cambridge machine, a slide time in seconds is not given.
 Therefore, no direct comparison is readily available.

-EN17092 was published in March 2020 with EN13595 to be withdrawn by the latest of March 2023.
-The Cambridge abrasion and impact cut test methods will remain present for EN13594 glove and EN13634 motorcycle boot testing.
-Also, the Cambridge impact abrasion test is used by the Motorcycle Clothing Assessment Program (MotoCAP) in Australia and New Zealand.
+EN 17092 was published in March 2020, with EN 13595 withdrawn in March 2023.
+The Cambridge abrasion and impact cut test methods remain used for EN 13594 glove and EN 13634 motorcycle boot testing.
+Also, Australia's Motorcycle Clothing Assessment Program (MotoCAP) uses the Cambridge impact abrasion test.